30 Inspiring Quotes From Cancer Survivors

 It’s been said before, but breast cancer survivor Crystal Brown lives by these words every day.
 “Cancer has helped me live my best life because I appreciate each day more.
 I don’t sweat the small stuff and I certainly don’t waste time entertaining drama or foolishness.”

-Check out more simple ideas to brighten someone’s day.
+Check out 30 simple acts of kindness to brighten someone’s day.

 “Surviving cancer was one of my greatest feats.
 I don’t take that for granted.”